Climate-related financial disclosure: key features and guidance to prepare

 - any information about governance of, strategy of or risk management by the entity in relation to these risks, opportunities, metrics and targets; and

-- an assessment of the entity's resilience to climate-related changes using scenario analysis.
+- an assessment of the entity's resilience to climate-related changes, using scenario analysis.

 For many businesses, making these disclosures will be challenging where value chain emissions data is unavailable, lacking or unreliable.
-Recognising these difficulties, the ASRS requires entities preparing sustainability reports to only utilise all reasonable and supportable information available to them as of the reporting date, provided it can be obtained without undue cost or effort.
+Recognising these difficulties, AASB S2 requires entities preparing sustainability reports to only utilise all reasonable and supportable information available to them as of the reporting date, provided it can be obtained without undue cost or effort.
 Accordingly, when reporting Scope 3 GHG emissions, entities are not expected to provide exact data or detailed information that is unduly difficult or costly to obtain from other entities along its supply chain.
-Despite the difficulties in reporting, the requirement to account for Scope 3 emissions aligns with the approach taken by the majority of reporting jurisdictions globally.
-Entities are required to begin disclosing Scope 3 emissions in their second reporting year.
+ASIC has clarified that reporting entities are permitted to use estimation in measuring Scope 3 GHG emissions, and can use primary or secondary data or a combination, noting that accuracy of estimation may improve over time (RG 280.103 to 106).

 Scenario analysis will also be required to be carried out and reported against, for at least the following two scenarios:

-- the increase in the global average temperature is limited to the increase referred to in s 3(a)(ii) of the Climate Change Act (being an increase of 1.5°C above pre‑industrial levels).
+- the increase in the global average temperature is limited to the increase referred to in s3(a)(ii) of the Climate Change Act (being an increase of 1.5°C above pre‑industrial levels).

 Climate statement notes